↪ Program documentation

 - Evolife source files

-- Evolife classes
+- Evolife classes and functions

 - How Evolife works

 - Create your own Evolife scenario

 - Use Evolife’s components separately (graphics, ecology, genetic algorithm)

 1. Overall description